-- To continue to run Prison-based Circles of Support and Accountability for high risk, elderly (55+), intellectually disabled male prisoners at HMP Whatton. - To continue to provide Prison-based Circles of Support and Accountability for those that are medium / high or very high risk of reoffending and demonstrating additional clinical needs, but who do not meet the elderly or intellectually disabled threshold at HMP Whatton. - To continue to provide Community-based Circles of Support and Accountability for those for whom prison based engagement is not possible. - To continue to deliver Circles of Support and Accountability for young people who demonstrate sexually challenging behaviours. - To continue to develop the SLF Prevention Project with full evaluation and monitoring programme. - To continue to develop a project helping people with sexual convictions make the transition from prison to release, with a view to reducing the likelihood of reoffending in the vulnerable period just after release. - To scope out the possibility of setting up and running an accommodation project that seeks to provide, supported housing accommodation for high risk and vulnerable people with sexual convictions on release from custody. - To scope out the possibility of setting up and running a drop-in centre for ex-prisoners. - To continue to explore potential new areas of need which fit the aims of the Charity, such as the potential for a peer buddy scheme for people with sexual convictions released from prison and for whom emotional and social isolation is a problem, and to consider how the Charity may bring its expertise to help with such contemporary challenges.
+- To continue to run Prison-based Circles of Support and Accountability for high risk, elderly (55+), intellectually disabled male prisoners at HMP Whatton. - To continue to provide Prison-based Circles of Support and Accountability for those that are medium / high or very high risk of reoffending and demonstrating additional clinical needs, but who do not meet the elderly or intellectually disabled threshold at HMP Whatton. - To continue to provide Community-based Circles of Support and Accountability for those for whom prison based engagement is not possible. - To continue to deliver Circles of Support and Accountability for young people who demonstrate sexually challenging behaviours. - To continue to develop and deliver the Apollo Project to young people who have demonstrated harmful sexual behaviour - To continue to develop a project helping people with sexual convictions make the transition from prison to release, with a view to reducing the likelihood of reoffending in the vulnerable period just after release. - To scope out the possibility of setting up and running an accommodation project that seeks to provide, supported housing accommodation for high risk and vulnerable people with sexual convictions on release from custody. - To continue to develop the Corbett Centre for Prisoner Reintegration with regards to service-user membership, commencement of activities, volunteer involvement and fundraising to support the project.

+- To continue process and outcome evaluations and monitoring of all our projects, and to involve an independent auditor in our evaluations wherever possible. - To continue to explore potential new areas of need which fit the aims of the Charity, such as the potential for a peer buddy scheme for people with sexual convictions released from prison and for whom emotional and social isolation is a problem, and to consider how the Charity may bring its expertise to help with such contemporary challenges.